Crowdfunding during COVID: How Seven Summits Snacks raised 111% of their goal

 By ATB Financial 12 November 2021 5 min read

 When sisters Leanna and Kristyn Carriere finalized the recipes for their chocolate-based snacks created for active lifestyles, they had a sophisticated plan for product testing and raising awareness of their newly founded Edmonton-based company, Seven Summits Snacks.
 It included market research groups and building grassroots awareness in the endurance enthusiast community by attending local running and adventure races to offer samples and make sales.

 Then COVID-19 hit.

 “We wanted proof that our product was good.
 Because of COVID-19, we couldn’t do the kind of focus groups we wanted, so we got creative.
 We mailed samples to people and included a detailed questionnaire,” says Leanna.
-They received a 80–90 per cent response rate and some wonderfully encouraging feedback about the bars, which are made with simple ingredients like dark chocolate, honey, goji berries, coconut oil and Himalayan salt.

 “To get that kind of feedback was great.
 We solved a problem that people experience,” says Leanna.